The birth of the Salt Lake City Jazz Festival really resulted from several coincidental connections:

 Oddly enough, Friday night, the first night of the first Festival, thunder, lightening, and a tremendous downfall of rain suggested that the research was meaningless.
 However, after about an hour of a huge volume of rain, the skies cleared, and the audience was still there.
 The first year’s Festival yielded about 3,500 people.

 The next 15 years had their share of ups and downs, incredible performances and temperamental weather, political challenges and venue changes.
-But through it all, our supporters, volunteers, and sponsors have help create one of the finest music festivals in the U.S.
+But through it all, our supporters, volunteers, and sponsors have help create one of the finest music festivals in the U.S. featuring some of the biggest and best artists the jazz world has to offer.

 In 2014, we introduced the concept of “Take the music to the people.”
 The Festival moved back to July, only this time, the Festival developed a new concept – “The Salt Lake City Jazz Festival Road Show.”
 In an agreement with Sandy City, the first “Road Show” took place on Tuesday of the Festival week at the Sandy Amphitheater.
 The show consisted of Orquesta Latino and Denny Floor with the Salt Lake City Jazz Orchestra as the warm-up component.
 Then, Sheila E took the stage for the main show.
 She was fabulous as always.